valentynkt/BackendGarden/content/notes/API.md

 ## Overview

 APIs, or Application Programming Interfaces, establish guidelines for how software programs interact, crucial for exchanging data and functions across different systems.
-These interfaces are vital for creating interconnected experiences on web, mobile, and cloud platforms, forming a fundamental part of modern software development.
+These interfaces are vital for creating interconnected experiences on [[Web]], mobile, and cloud platforms, forming a fundamental part of modern software development.

 > [!important]
 > The approach known as [[API-First]] emphasizes designing APIs at the beginning of a project.
 This strategy prioritizes API development to enhance integration and scalability of systems, facilitating a streamlined and efficient development process.